 The following subgroups represent the core responsibilities of the Engineering, Hydrology and Geology Program staff.

 The Florida Dam Safety Program staff coordinates statewide dam safety activities in Florida and provides technical support for the permitting, evaluation, condition assessment, and emergency action planning for dams.

 Hydrology and Hydraulics Support

 The Hydrology and Hydraulics Support staff reviews hydrographic assessments submitted in support of an environmental resource permit.
 DEP requires a hydrographic study when new in-water works or modification to an existing one is proposed to ensure that it will not create adverse impact to water quality conditions.
-Staff also provide assistance for hydrological and hydraulic engineering related projects.
+Staff also provides assistance for hydrological and hydraulic engineering related projects.

 Mining and Mitigation Technical Support

 The Mining and Mitigation Technical Support staff assists the Mining and Mitigation Program and other programs within the Division of Water Resource Management.
 Staff provides completeness reviews regarding the technical aspects of stormwater management systems proposed for mine and reclamation projects to ensure that water quality and quantity meet state statutes and rules.